Advertise in Applause Magazine

 January 30 - February 22

 It’s 1865.
 Slavery has just been abolished in Texas.
 And a gunslinger named Godspeed returns to the Lone Star State with a six-shooter, one bullet, and vengeance on her mind.
-Think classic Western, with a twist.

 WATER FOR ELEPHANTS